-This degree program prepares students for careers in the specialty of Prosthodontics with particular emphasis on developing clinical teachers and researchers in its diverse sub disciplines.
+This degree program prepares students for careers in the specialty of Prosthodontics with particular emphasis on developing clinical teachers and researchers.
 The eclectic nature of the specialty demands clinical skill and pedagogic acquisition in achieving the competencies to solve patients' stomatognathic problems using the optimal choice of fixed, removable or implant supported prostheses.
-Prosthodontics also requires a climate of scientific rigor in the development of evidencebased clinical decision making concerning the comprehensive treatment needs of all partially and completely edentulous patients, including those with maxillofacial defects.
+Prosthodontics also requires a climate of scientific rigor in the development of evidence-based clinical decision making concerning the comprehensive treatment needs of all partially and completely edentulous patients, including those with maxillofacial defects.

-Extensive clinical training is provided under close supervision in the Faculty of Dentistry Discipline of Prosthodontics and the Implant Prosthodontic Unit.
-A half day per week will also be spent at the Bloorview Kids Rehab dental clinic during a 13 week rotation where child and adolescent patients in need of advanced prosthodontic care will be assigned.
+Extensive clinical training is provided under close supervision in the Faculty of Dentistry Prosthodontics and the Implant Prosthodontic Unit.
+A half day per week will also be spent at the Holland Bloorview Kids Rehabilation Hospital dental clinic during a 13 week rotation where child and adolescent patients in need of advanced prosthodontic care will be assigned.
 Additional exposure to maxillofacial prosthodontics will be sought at Princess Margaret Hospital.
 The purpose of these residencies is to learn by observation, participation in treatment planning, and actual clinical treatment, the methods for management used for these patient populations and the challenges involved for achieving optimal treatment results.

-As a clinical requirement, a minimum of 20 assigned comprehensively treated patients must be completed to the satisfaction of the Discipline Head.
+As a clinical requirement, a minimum of 20 assigned comprehensively treated patients must be completed to the satisfaction of the Graduate Specialty Program Director.

 The three year course leads to a Master of Science Degree.
 Students interested in pursuing a research career will also have the opportunity to apply for a Ph.D position.
-A formal curriculum is available to ensure that the discipline's education objectives are met.
+A formal curriculum is available to ensure that education objectives are met.
 The following courses comprise the proposed curriculum, but may be modified to suit the student's research goals.
 Course selection may also be modified to include substitute or elective courses as required for the preparation of the Master's degree requirements.